zhangyk8/zhangyk8.github.io/_pages/about.md

 Research Interests
 -----------
-My current theoretical research interests are on kernel smoothing, density ridge estimation, and optimization on nonlinear manifolds.
+My current theoretical research interests are on kernel smoothing, nonparametric statistics, and optimization on nonlinear manifolds.
 On the applied side, I work on detecting and understanding cosmic filaments in a statistically motivated way.

 Education
 -----------